tylerm007/model_migration_service/README.md

 ## Data Sources
-The datasource will generate a sample table, columns, keys, and foreign keys.
+The data_sourced will generate a sample table, columns, keys, and foreign keys.
 Note: views and procedures not shown in this version.
+The report will also include API REST endpoints for each table.
+This is optional and can be used if the ALS generated API names do not match the LAC table names.
 ```
 =========================
        data_sources